 Among ideas being weighed are constructing a new, larger school in terms of square footage across from the current main entrance and closer to the football field, which would allow the current school to remain open during construction.
-Parking also would be added closer to the field.

 In the partial demolition and reconstruction option, the consultant said most of the construction also would be opposite the main entrance, except for features connecting sections to the gym and auditorium, both of which would remain.